OdinsHat/my-ansible-playbooks/README.md

 * Setting up of [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh)

 Then an upgrade playbook for upgrading the packages installed as well as the apt cache.

+These plkaybooks have been used and are compatible on Ubuntu 12.04 and Debian 6.0 (Squeeze)